阅读理解。

 C. pubs don't sell more expensive food than restaurants

-D. pubs often sell alcoholic drinks as well as tea and coffee
+D. pubs often sell alcoholic drinks as well as tea and co

 4. According to the passage, which of the following is NOT true?